-The creative/contempo template is for jobseekers who need to make a different kind of first impression than those who use the simple or modern templates.
-That’s because getting past the gatekeeper is a little trickier when applying for a job in a creative field.
+The Creative/contempo resume is for jobseekers who need to make a different kind of first impression than those who use simple or modern.
+That's because getting past the gatekeeper is a little trickier when applying for a job in a creative field.
 Your resume is also treated as a work sample.
 If your resume’s appearance fails to impress, you fail.

 - Creative professions, including design, UX/UI, visual merchandiser, art teacher, fashion, digital arts, game design

 - Creative positions in the software development field and social media

 For More Tips, View Our Resume Templates by Industry

 - Art, Fashion, Design